lpryszcz/htseq/doc/htseqcount.rst

 .. cmdoption:: --feature-query=<query>

-   Restrict to features descibed in this expression.
+   Restrict to features described in this expression.
 Currently supports a single kind of expression: attribute == "one attr" to restrict the GFF to a single gene or transcript, e.g. --feature-query 'gene_name == "ACTB"' - notice the single quotes around the argument of this option and the double quotes around